h2oai/h2ogpt/README.md

 1. Pre-training of foundation models on hundreds of billions of tokens or more
 2. High-performance distributed training (DeepSpeed etc. are more suitable)
 3. State-of-the-art LLM.
 It's not great at code completion, reasoning, factual correctness.
-I suffers from halluzinations and other common issues that all LLMs share.
+It suffers from hallucinations and other common issues that all LLMs share.
 4. End-user applications using LLMs